Horsford

 Horsford is a village and civil parish in the English county of Norfolk.

 Horsford is located 6.4 mi south of Aylsham and 6 mi north-west of Norwich.

 History

 Horsford's name is of Anglo-Saxon origin and derives from the Old English for horse ford.

 In the Domesday Book, Horsford is listed as a settlement of 33 households hundred of Taverham.
 In 1086, the village was part of the East Anglian estates of Robert Malet.

 Horsford Castle was a motte-and-bailey castle built by Robert Malet immediately after the Norman Conquest.
 Horsford Castle has been abandoned since the Fifteenth Century and is, today, a scheduled monument.

 Holt Road, north of the village, is supposedly haunted by a highwayman.
+There is a windmill in the village, which has been converted to residential use, with some machinery conserved.

 Geography

 According to the 2021 census, Horsford has a population of 4,937 people which shows an increase from the 4,163 people recorded in the 2011 census.

 Horsford Woods is a 306 acre site of woodland which is cared for by the Woodland Trust.
 The woods are the habitat of the silver-studded blue butterfly.